Martín de Alarcón

-Martín de Alarcón was the Governor of Coahuila and Spanish Texas from 1705 until 1708, and again from 1716 until 1719.
+Martín de Alarcón was the Governor of Coahuila and Texas from 1705 until 1708, and again from 1716 until 1719.
 He founded San Antonio, the first Spanish civilian settlement in Texas.

 Texas

 First term

 Alarcón was first appointed governor of the Spanish provinces of Coahuila and Texas in 1705.
 At this time, no Spanish settlements existed in Texas.
 The last of the original Catholic missions in East Texas had been abandoned in 1699.
 The French had been establishing settlements west of the Mississippi River, and Spanish authorities feared that the French would expand into Texas.
 In 1707, the viceroy of New Spain ordered all provincial governors to prevent the entry of foreigners and their goods.
 Alarcón proposed that one of the missions along the Rio Grande, Mission San Bernardo, be relocated into Texas, along the Frio River.
 Nothing came of this idea, and later in 1707 Alarcón authorized an expedition into Texas, primarily to dissuade the Indians in the area from becoming friendly with the French.
 The Spanish troops reached only as far as the Colorado River (Texas) o río San Marco, but spent some time exploring the area around the San Antonio River; they were much impressed with the land and availability of water.